Private Rental Assistance (PRA) Non-Disclosure Policy

 - Minimise fraud

-- Outline appropriate action when FACS or a SHMT CHP finds that a client is receiving financial assistance they are not entitled to.
+- Outline appropriate action when DCJ or a SHMT CHP finds that a client is receiving financial assistance they are not entitled to.

-The Private Rental Assistance Policy Supplement provides further information to support this document.
+The Private Rental Assistance Policy Supplement provides further information to support this policy.

 This policy applies to all clients seeking financial assistance, or are a recipient of a private rental assistance product.
 It covers assistance obtained from a social housing or community housing provider.